NeNe Leakes Explains Why She Took A Break From Twitter Amid Filming On ‘RHOA’ Season 12

 Because Leakes has been starring on a reality show for the past several years and was one of the original cast members of The Real Housewives of Atlanta, she knows that when it comes to social media, things are often misconstrued and at times, fans have been known to “believe what they want to believe” and to hate or love certain members of her show.

-Leakes went on to explain that she often gets frustrating watching people communicate information that is incorrect on Twitter.
+Leakes went on to explain that she often gets frustrated watching people communicate information that is incorrect on Twitter.

 “It’s hard when people are all saying something and you know it’s not true, but the world sees it’s true because somebody has put this certain something out there,” Leakes continued.
 “I’m just always going to speak the truth and I’m going to tell you exactly like it is and sometimes being that person, it doesn’t always come off nice, I guess, but I’m always there.”